pcmarts/Collab-Room-Telegram-App/docs/database/README.md

 3. Users can apply to multiple collaborations
 4. Each collaboration belongs to a specific user and company
 5. Applications link users to collaborations they're interested in
+6. Users can swipe on multiple collaborations (recorded in the swipes table)
+7. When both users swipe right on each other's collaborations, a match is created
+8. Each match connects a host (collaboration creator) with a requester (user who swiped right)

 ## Database Migrations